 *Does not include hospital or housing fees at the site of the rotation or related travel/accommodations.

-All tuition fees for modules taken after the first module are due four weeks before the term begins, during Registration Week, which is held four weeks before a term start date and the recommended time to make decisions about registering for the upcoming module, paying tuition, etc. Students who do not make arrangements by the end of Registration Week may not be able to take the next term and will be subject to late fees.
+All tuition fees for modules taken after the first module are due four weeks before the term begins, during Registration Week, which is held four weeks before a term start date.
+Students who do not make arrangements by the end of Registration Week may not be able to take the next term and will be subject to late fees.